vkayy/vkinematics/README.md

 - `GRAVITY_ON`: If true, objects are affected by gravity.
 Otherwise, they are not.
 - `SPAWN_POSITION`: The spawn position of each object.
 Ensure this is in terms of `WINDOW_WIDTH` and `WINDOW_HEIGHT` to prevent out-of-bounds spawning.

-Note that lower spawn delay and higher spawn speed can cause extremely rapid movement, which can lead to a crash if values are too extreme.
+Note that extremely low and high spawn delay and speed respectively can cause extremely rapid movement, and this can lead to a crash if too extreme.

 ## How is performance measured?